interactivespaces/interactivespaces/interactivespaces_docs/src/main/sphinx/firstactivity.rst

 Next Steps
 ==========

 You have now walked through installing an activity on a controller and running it.
-You should l ook at the various examples in the Interactive Spaces Workbench to get an idea of the types of activities you can create in Interactive Spaces.
+You should look at the various examples in the Interactive Spaces Workbench to get an idea of the types of activities you can create in Interactive Spaces.

 In the next chapter we will examine the basics of Interactive Spaces in more detail.